 - A. The long-term financial objective for the Endowment Fund is to preserve and enhance the inflation-adjusted (real) value of the principal in perpetuity.
 Another important financial objective is to limit the volatility of the distributions from the Endowment Fund to provide a relatively stable (in real terms) stream of earnings consistent with the College's spending needs. - B. These financial objectives are intended to balance the needs of current and future generations of beneficiaries of the College's Endowment Fund.
 It is recognized that the desire to maintain and to grow the corpus and to produce a stable distribution stream involves tradeoffs that must be balanced in setting the investment objectives and the spending policies. - C. The primary long-term investment objective of the Endowment Fund is to earn an average annual inflation-adjusted (real) total return of at least 5%, net of all investment management fees, operating expenses and taxes over the long term (rolling ten-year periods). - D. It is recognized that the real return objective may be difficult to achieve in every 10 or 15-year period, but should be attainable over a series of 10 or 15-year periods.
-Over shorter timeframes (rolling five-year periods), the Fund will seek to outperform a composite of market indices reflecting the Fund's asset allocation policies and perform on par with other endowment funds with broadly similar investment objectives and policies.
+Over shorter timeframes (rolling five-year periods), the Fund will seek to outperform a composite of market indices reflecting the Fund's asset allocation policies and perform

-- E. Evaluation of progress toward the investment objective should be made with a long-term perspective.
+- on par with other endowment funds with broadly similar investment objectives and policies. - E. Evaluation of progress toward the investment objective should be made with a long-term perspective.
 It is recognized that this objective implies a high allocation to equity securities and consequent market price volatility.
-In order to attain a real investment, return of 5% or greater, historically funds have had to exceed the objective substantially during some periods (such as the 1980s) in order to compensate for inevitable shortfalls during other periods (such as the 1970s). - F. Academic research supports the practice of incorporating environmental, social, and governance ("ESG") factors with other conventional financial analytical tools when evaluating investment opportunities.
-Responsible investing focuses on improving long-term, risk-adjusted returns of the portfolio.
-ESG factors may help identify potential opportunities and risks which conventional tools miss.
-Lewis & Clark encourages its managers to include ESG factors in their analytical processes.
-ESG considerations are a factor in the analysis and should not be used as exclusionary screens to eliminate specific companies or sectors from consideration.
-Relevant ESG factors will vary by industry and should be applied appropriately to help assess risk and return.
+In order to attain a real investment return of 5% or greater, historically funds have had to exceed the objective substantially during some periods (such as the 1980s) in order to compensate for inevitable shortfalls during other periods (such as the 1970s).